 Visual aids such as shooting frames and lenses, rear sight lenses and contact lenses can also be used to correct refractive errors.

-At Aphrodite Livanes Optometrist, we can help with: bifocal shooting glasses – polarized shooting glasses – indoor shooting glasses – shooting glasses with magnification – shooting glasses with interchangeable lenses – clay target shooting glasses – shooting sunglasses.
+At Aphrodite Livanes Optometrists, we can help with sports prescription glasses, as well as prescription shooting glasses – bifocal shooting glasses – polarized shooting glasses – indoor shooting glasses – shooting glasses with magnification – shooting glasses with interchangeable lenses – clay target shooting glasses – shooting sunglasses.

 The fitting of prescription shooting glasses is crucial, as the lens must be correctly centred to avoid distortion.